Best telephoto lenses for Canon in 2022

 Not all telephoto lenses are created equal, and this segment of the market has a vast and diverse population of lenses built for specific purposes.
 So before you sink your money into a lens that has been raved about for its performance, sharpness, price, value, etc., consider what you want to use a particular lens for.

 Are you a birder?
 Are you spending most of your time stationary on a tripod or walking around?
 Do you need to shoot in low light?
 Do you shoot outdoors in inclement weather?
 Do you need it to fit in a carry-on bag?
 Are your subjects large, small, close, afar, or all of the above?
-Answering these questions to help figure out what you want a telephoto lens for will narrow down the correct lens to buy, so be specific.
+Answering these questions to help figure out what you want a telephoto lens for will narrow the correct lens to buy, so be specific.

 Weight